-Since inception, inventory related purchases have been used for research and development related activities and have accordingly been expensed as incurred.
+Since inception, inventory related purchases primarily have been used for research and development related activities and have accordingly been expensed as incurred.
 In December 2011, we began receiving ARTG listings for components of the Maestro Rechargeable System from the Australian TGA, with the final components being listed on the ARTG in January 2012.
-As a result, we determined certain assets were recoverable as inventory beginning in December 2011 and recorded a current inventory balance of approximately \$1.1 million as of December 31, 2011.
+As a result, we determined certain assets were recoverable as inventory beginning in December 2011 and have recorded a current inventory balance of approximately \$1.3 million and \$1.1 million as of December 31, 2012 and 2011, respectively.
 We account for inventory at the lower of cost or market and record any long-term inventory as other assets in the consolidated balance sheets.
+There was approximately \$862,000 and \$228,000 of long-term inventory as of December 31, 2012 and 2011, respectively.